HimanshuC22/Mystery-Box-Challenge_For-Freshies/README.md

 # Mystery-Box-Challenge_For-Freshies
 This is the official repository of the Mystery Box Challenge organised by the Tinkerers' Laboratory.
 All the material and resources can be used for your reference.

 We recommend you all, to start with Arduino Micro-controller, as it is easy to learn, and code.
-But, if you want to explore more, you are more than welcome to use other microcontrollers.

 If you don't have Arduino, we recommend you, to practice coding, and setting up your account on TinkerCAD using this tutorial <br>
 https://www.youtube.com/watch?v=3kDMYomFw5o